Snowflake-Labs/schemachange/README.md

 snowchange is a simple python based tool to manage all of your [Snowflake](https://www.snowflake.com/) objects.
 It follows an Imperative-style approach to Database Change Management (DCM) and was inspired by the [Flyway database migration tool](https://flywaydb.org).
 When combined with a version control system and a CI/CD tool, database changes can be approved and deployed through a pipeline using modern software delivery practices.
 As such snowchange plays a critical role in enabling Database (or Data) DevOps.

 DCM tools (also known as Database Migration, Schema Change Management, or Schema Migration tools) follow one of two approaches: Declarative or Imperative.
-For a background on Database DevOps, including a disucssion on the differences between the Declarative and Imperative approaches, please read the [Embracing Agile Software Delivery and DevOps with Snowflake](https://www.snowflake.com/blog/embracing-agile-software-delivery-and-devops-with-snowflake/) blog post.
+For a background on Database DevOps, including a discussion on the differences between the Declarative and Imperative approaches, please read the [Embracing Agile Software Delivery and DevOps with Snowflake](https://www.snowflake.com/blog/embracing-agile-software-delivery-and-devops-with-snowflake/) blog post.

 ## Table of Contents